1Password/solutions/dev-onboarding-guide/ssh-guide.md

 ## Step 1: Make sure developer tools are enabled for your team

-First, make sure your [team policies](https://support.1password.com/team-policies/) are set up for developer tools.
+Before you help your team get started with 1Password for SSH, make sure your [team policies](https://support.1password.com/team-policies/) are set up for developer tools.

 First, turn on the policy to allow 1Password to automatically create SSH configuration files.
 This enables your team to easily connect to hosts using SSH keys stored in 1Password.